 12: DIFFICULT ROCK CLIMB (5.8mi)

-This is by far the most challenging section you'll encounter along the route.
+After way-point 13 the shelf road is impassable for 4x4 vehicles.
+12/30/2017 This is by far the most challenging section you'll encounter along the route.
 There are a few large boulders to navigate with some loose dirt mixed in as well.
 If not already done, disconnecting your sway bars is a good idea for this section.
 Please do not create stacks of rocks to aid in climbing the obstacles.
 If needed, please remove all remnants afterward to not diminish from the next users experience.

 13: NARROW LEDGES (USE CAUTION) (7.1mi)